MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/web-application-availability-monitoring-template.md

 #### To modify an existing Web application availability monitoring template

 1. Open the Operations console with a user account that has Author credentials in the management group.
-2. Click the  **Authoring**  workspace.
+2. Select the  **Authoring**  workspace.
 3. In the  **Authoring**  navigation pane, expand  **Management Pack Templates** , and then select  **Web Application Availability Monitoring**.
 4. In the  **Web Application Availability Monitoring**  pane, locate the template you want to change.
 5. Right-click the test group that you want to modify, and then select  **Properties**.
-6. Using the tabs to navigate the pages of settings, make the desired changes, such as reconfiguring criteria for tests in this group, and then click  **OK**.
+6. Using the tabs to navigate the pages of settings, make the desired changes, such as reconfiguring criteria for tests in this group, and select  **OK**.

 ## Viewing web application availability monitoring monitors and collected data